 Anyone may participate in the Gala by entering a quilt.
 This is not a judged or jury show, however, viewer’s choice voting will take place.
 If you have any questions please let us know.

-The categories generally include large quilts, medium quilts, medium wall quilts, small wall quilts, wearables, and the challenge quilt entries.
-The challenge quilt category is based on preset restrictions such as colors, fabric, and themes.
-The challenge has an annual theme, such as the past theme “Goin’ in Circles”.
-This meant applicants designed a piece with a recognizable circle somewhere in the quilt.
+Categories included large quilts, medium bed, medium wall quilts, small wall quilts, Quilts of Valor, miniature quilts and the challenge quilt entries.
+Each year the challenge quilt category is based on preset restrictions such as colors, fabric, and theme.
 Wearables are garments, usually hand sewn, using a variety of quilting techniques.

 Vendors were available for visitor’s sewing and quilting needs, including patterns, fabric, thread, baskets, clothing, wall hangings, aprons, and much more.

 The public is invited to vote on their favorite quilts.
 Ribbons are given in each category for third, second and first place.
 The Best of Show quilt receives the most votes overall.